DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 - [MacOS](https://docs.docker.com/desktop/setup/install/mac-install)
 - [Windows](https://docs.docker.com/desktop/setup/install/windows-install)

 After the Docker Desktop is installed, open it and keep it open.
+In the Docker app, go to `Settings->Resources->Network` and check `Enable host networking`.
+This setup will allow Docker to return html servers for interactive visualization.

 Then, open a terminal and run the following command to download the pre-compiled MDO Agent Deck image: